fastai/fastai/docs/test.md

 * A **skip** means that you expect your test to pass only if some conditions are met, otherwise pytest should skip running the test altogether.
 Common examples are skipping windows-only tests on non-windows platforms, or skipping tests that depend on an external resource which is not available at the moment (for example a database).

 * A **xfail** means that you expect a test to fail for some reason.
 A common example is a test for a feature not yet implemented, or a bug not yet fixed.
 When a test passes despite being expected to fail (marked with pytest.mark.xfail), it’s an xpass and will be reported in the test summary.

+One of the important differences between the two is that `skip` doesn't run the test, and `xfail` does.
+So if the code that's buggy causes some bad state that will affect other tests, do not use `xfail`.

 Implementation: